techthoughts2/Catesta/docs/Catesta-Basics.md

     * AppVeyor: `actions_bootstrap.ps1`
 1. Commit your project to desired repository that is integrated with your CI/CD platform.
 This will trigger the build actions.
 1. Evaluate results of your builds and [display your README badges](Catesta-FAQ.md#how-do-i-display-the-badges-for-my-project) proudly!
+1. If your builds pass and you are ready to Publish your module:
+     * In your development environment InvokeBuild either the `.`, or `BuildNoInfra` tasks.
+         * This will run all local analysis, unit tests, and prepare your module for merge and publication
+         * *If you selected platyPS to generate help documentation during the build process the comment based help in your functions will be used to generate/update markdown docs for your module in the docs folder.*
+     * Once the build is complete your *ready to publish* project can be found in `src/Archive`
+     * Move your module files into a location that can be sourced by `$env:PSModulePath` and then run [Publish-Module](https://learn.microsoft.com/powershell/module/powershellget/publish-module)